 The figure below shows what important pieces of information you should summarize in a project list.

 Please note: numbers are only one element of the report.
 A second part that is particularly important is the project manager’s comment.
-This enables the PMO and the participants of the project portfolio meeting to better understand the classifications for the traffic lights etc. After all, different individual can set these in very different ways (for you will find a difference here between experienced and inexperienced project managers).
+This enables the PMO and the participants of the project portfolio meeting to better understand the classifications for the traffic lights etc. After all, different individuals can set these in very different ways (for you will find a difference here between experienced and inexperienced project managers).

 Moreover, the column with the date on which the project data was last published / saved is central to make sure the data presented from each project is truly up to date.